Elastic-Networth-Visualizer/env-event-stream/README.md

 ## Overview

-The `env-event-stream` library provides a robust foundation for building event-driven applications with Deno.
+The `env-event-stream` library provides a robust foundation for building event-driven applications with Deno and Node.js.
 Whether you're implementing a distributed system, microservices architecture, or just need a reliable way to handle application events, this library offers the tools you need.

 ### Core Features